-The supervisory authorities of $\frac{1}{1}$ the other Member States which have been informed of the decision on a reorganisation measure pursuant to Article $\frac{5}{2}$ 272 may ensure the publication of such decision within their territory in the manner they consider appropriate.
+The supervisory authorities of all the other Member States which have been informed of the decision on a reorganisation measure pursuant to Article $\frac{5}{272}$ may ensure the publication of such decision within their territory in the manner they consider appropriate.

 - 2. The publications provided for in paragraph 1 shall also specify the competent authority of the home Member State, the applicable law as provided in Article 4(2) 271(3) and the administrator appointed, if any.
-They shall be earried out

-→ made → in the official language or in one of the official languages of the Member State in which the information is published. - 3.
-The reorganisation measures shall apply regardless of the provisions concerning publication set out in paragraphs 1 and 2 and shall be fully effective as against creditors, unless the competent authorities of the home Member State or the law of that ☒ Member ☒ State provide otherwise.
+They shall be carried out ⊠ made ⊠ in the official language or in one of the official languages of the Member State in which the information is published. - 3.
+The reorganisation measures shall apply regardless of the provisions concerning publication set out in paragraphs 1 and 2 and shall be fully effective as against creditors, unless the competent authorities of the home Member State or the law of that ⋈ Member ⋈ State provide otherwise. - 4.
+When ➤ Where ➤ reorganisation measures affect exclusively the rights of shareholders, members or employees of an insurance undertaking, considered in those capacities, this Article paragraphs 1, 2 and 3 shall not apply unless the law applicable to these reorganisation measures provides otherwise.

-The competent authorities shall determine the manner in which the interested parties affected by such reorganisation measures shall \boxtimes referred to in the first subparagraph are to \boxtimes be informed in accordance with the relevant legislation \boxtimes applicable law \boxtimes .
+The competent authorities shall determine the manner in which the interested parties affected by such reorganisation measures shall $\boxtimes$ referred to in the first subparagraph are to $\boxtimes$ be informed in accordance with the relevant legislation $\boxtimes$ applicable law $\boxtimes$ .